efratomer/smarthome_controllers/README.md

   * The following MQTT topics are reserved for internal use:
     * "<BASE_TOPIC>/param_set"
     * "<BASE_TOPIC>/reboot"
+  * The following preserved data should exist before first use:
+    * mqtt_ip - The MQTT broker IP

 ### Features:
   * Allow persistence mechanism to save parameters data.